-There is more than meets the eye when it comes to being a Pre-Fabricator.
-For example, did you know that they make an average of $42.3 an hour?
-That's $87,982 a year!
+There is more than meets the eye when it comes to being a pre-fabricator.
+For example, did you know that they make an average of $14.3 an hour?
+That's $29,742 a year!

-When it comes to the most important skills required to be a Pre-Fabricator, we found that a lot of resumes listed 25.0% of Pre-Fabricators included Job Site, while 16.7% of resumes included Stainless Steel, and 16.7% of resumes included MIG.
+When it comes to the most important skills required to be a pre-fabricator, we found that a lot of resumes listed 52.4% of pre-fabricators included tape measure, while 21.4% of resumes included job sites, and 13.6% of resumes included stainless steel.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

-If you're interested in becoming a Pre-Fabricator, one of the first things to consider is how much education you need.
-We've determined that 23.1% of Pre-Fabricators have a bachelor's degree.
-In terms of higher education levels, we found that 3.8% of Pre-Fabricators have master's degrees.
-Even though some Pre-Fabricators have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a pre-fabricator, one of the first things to consider is how much education you need.
+We've determined that 12.5% of pre-fabricators have a bachelor's degree.
+In terms of higher education levels, we found that 0.0% of pre-fabricators have master's degrees.
+Even though some pre-fabricators have a college degree, it's possible to become one with only a high school degree or GED.

-Choosing the right major is always an important step when researching how to become a Pre-Fabricator.
-When we researched the most common majors for a Pre-Fabricator, we found that they most commonly earn Automotive Technology degrees or Business degrees.
-Other degrees that we often see on Pre-Fabricator resumes include Mechanical Engineering degrees or Precision Metal Working degrees.
+Choosing the right major is always an important step when researching how to become a pre-fabricator.
+When we researched the most common majors for a pre-fabricator, we found that they most commonly earn high school diploma degrees or diploma degrees.
+Other degrees that we often see on pre-fabricator resumes include associate degree degrees or bachelor's degree degrees.

-You may find that experience in other jobs will help you become a Pre-Fabricator.
-In fact, many Pre-Fabricator jobs require experience in a role such as Welder.
-Meanwhile, many Pre-Fabricators also have previous career experience in roles such as Apprentice or Loader/Unloader.
+You may find that experience in other jobs will help you become a pre-fabricator.
+In fact, many pre-fabricator jobs require experience in a role such as welder.
+Meanwhile, many pre-fabricators also have previous career experience in roles such as service technician or associate retailer.

 Tell us your goals and we'll match you with the right jobs to get there.

 Use Zippia's Salary Calculator to see how your pay matches up.